TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 ![High-level view of the HyperNet transmitter](diagrams/transmitter.drawio.png "High-level view of the HyperNet transmitter")

 As you can see it WAY more complicated than the receiver.
 This is mainly because I'm using a pre-made FIFO and S/PDIF transmitter block, there's not much code to show besides the diagram but the most "interesting" part is the mux that pushes a burst of eight audio samples to the FIFO.
-Basically it waits for the signal that says that the FIFO is almost empty (eg, finished with the last batch) and pushes the samples:
+Basically it waits for the signal that says that the FIFO is almost empty (eg, finished with the last batch) and pushes the samples.

+As before there's a bit of logic to deal with the clock signals and their synchronization to the transmitter but that part is pretty easy.

+There's also a block to deal with the channel status, I don't really know why it's needed but I simply use what the DL16 is sending.

 ```vhdl
 push_data : process(clk) begin